vrtulka23/scinumtools/docs/source/dip/syntax/properties.rst

-Validation
+Properties
 ==========

 Numerical codes usually require initial parameter values with a specific format.
-In this section, we summarize validation tools that can be used in DIP to restrict node values.
+In this section, we summarize properties that can be used in DIP to restrict node values and describe their format.
-Each node validation directive is given on a new line immediately after node definitions, declarations or modification.
+Each node property directive is given on a new line immediately after node definitions, declarations or modification.
-All validation directives must have consistent indent, higher than their parent node.
+All properties must have consistent indent, higher than their parent node.

 Options
 -------

+**Used by:** ``int``, ``float``, ``str``

 Initial code parameters often accept only a few discrete input values, also called options.
 These can be explicitly described during node definition or declaration.